Arthur Cochrane (Royal Navy officer)

 Admiral Sir Arthur Auckland Leopold Pedro Cochrane, KCB (24 September 1824 – 20 August 1905) was a Royal Navy officer who served as Commander-in-Chief, Pacific Station.

 Naval career

 Born the third son of the tenth Earl of Dundonald, Cochrane joined the Royal Navy in 1839.
+He fought at Acre where he was wounded during the Oriental Crisis in 1840.

+He was flag lieutenant on the North America and West Indies Station, when his father was the commander-in chief of that station.
+Following the court martial of Commander Reynell C. Michell, who was dismissed his ship for grounding HMS Sappho on 6 December 1849, he was appointed acting commander of HMS Sappho on 19 March 1850.
+He was later confirmed the rank of commander and continued on HMS Sappho until she was paid off at Chatham on 2 November 1852.

-He fought at Acre where he was wounded during the Oriental Crisis in 1840 and then served in the Baltic Sea during the Crimean War where he devised a method of towing torpedoes to their target using kites in 1855.
+Promoted to captain in 1854, he was given command of HMS Horatio at Sheerness and then served in the Baltic Sea during the Crimean War, where he devised a method of towing torpedoes to their target using kites in 1855.